PHOTOS — Orange honors boxing champ “Shock” Foster with homecoming parade

 Published 1:34 pm Sunday, April 2, 2023

-Manager Sha-Keith Mills sits with O'Shaquie "Shock" Foster during the champion’s Orange parade.
+Manager Sha-Keith Mills sits with O'Shaquie "Shock" Foster during the champion’s Orange parade in 2023.
 (Randy Strong/Special to the Orange Leader)

 An Orange crowd celebrates the champ.
 (Randy Strong/Special to the Orange Leader)